×

 Share the article

-Apart from known liver diseases like cirrhosis, hepatitis and jaundice, there are numerous rare liver diseases too.
-When children are struck with such diseases, the solution is usually a liver transplant, where an unhealthy liver is replaced by a healthy one.
+Apart from known liver diseases like cirrhosis, hepatitis, and jaundice, there are numerous rare liver diseases too.
+When children are struck with such diseases, the solution is usually a liver transplant, where a healthy liver replaces an unhealthy one.

-Here are a few rare liver diseases that benefit by liver transplants:
+Here are a few rare liver diseases that benefit from liver transplants.

 Alpha-1 Antitrypsin Deficiency